flosskosova/foss4g-2023/content/tutorials/session_leader.md

 draft: false
 ---

-The software stack for this event has two separated components: one for speakers and one for attendees.
+The software stack for this event has two separate components: one for speakers and one for attendees.

 ## Preparations Before the Event

-There are some tasks to help prepare for the event.
+There are some tasks that session leaders should complete to prepare for the event.
 If you can't finish them on time, please let us know so we can plan ahead.

 ### Contact Speakers

-You should contact all the speakers in your session **before the 1st of August**.
+You should contact all the speakers in your session **before August 1st**.
 Organize a video meeting with them to check the following (you can use this list during the meeting):

  * **When** their talk is going to take place.
      - Make sure timezones are clear.